NEJLT/nejlt-website/content/home/scope.md

 * __Submission format:__
   * Paper: follows one of the paper types, as listed above; unlimited length
-  * Letter: new result or discussion point; up to ~1000 words, w/ 2-3 floats
+  * Letter: new result or discussion point; up to ~1000 words, plus two or three figures/tables

 $~$